kwhitley/wedding-site/src/routes/travel-and-accomodations/+page.md

 $259 per night
 HOW TO BOOK: You may book online [here](https://www.marriott.com/events/start.mi?id=1675203407578&key=GRP) or by calling and requesting a room in the Whitley & Housinger September 2023 block.

-Please as soon as you can, but no later than August 1, 2023.
+Please book as soon as you can, but no later than August 1, 2023.

 ### [Magnolia Hotel](https://www.marriott.com/en-us/hotels/houmg-magnolia-hotel-houston-a-tribute-portfolio-hotel/overview/)
 1100 Texas Avenue